karrioapi/karrio-dashboard/docs/developer-guides/support.md

 # Support

+!!! caution
+    **This documentation is a for legacy version of the purplship-server (up to 2021.7).**

+    **Please visit [purplship.com/docs](https://purplship.com/docs) for the latest documentation.**

 ## GitHub Discussions

 Join our [GitHub Discussions](https://github.com/purplship/purplship/discussions) to ask questions and propose features.

 ## GitHub